laggedHero/parse.com-php-library/README.md

 ### Feedback Wanted ###

 I may had broken something.
 Dunno.
-Also, apotropaic wants some feedback to.
+Also, apotropaic wants some feedback too.
 Look at the original project.

 SETUP